 The one-leg stand test is a standardized field sobriety test that requires an individual to lift one foot off the ground about six inches with the toe pointing forward and not up while the officer times the person for 30 seconds.
 The person is supposed to count in a “one one-thousand, two one-thousand, three one-thousand,” etc. manner without using their arms for balance or putting their foot down until the officer tells them the 30 seconds is over.

-How Field Sobriety Tests are Used at Trial
+How are Field Sobriety Tests Used at Trial?

 The field sobriety test has no scientific basis for being admissible evidence in a DUI trial, but prosecutors in court often argue that they are the sole indicators of whether someone was under the influence.
 They will try to have a jury give greater weight to a driver’s performance on those tests than they likely deserve.
 There is an inherently unreliable aspect of field sobriety tests that a defense attorney may need to explain to a jury to properly defend against any conclusions they are the most important indicators of impairment.